-What is the glue of true teamwork?
+What is the glue of a true teammate?
 Part 3 – Selflessness

 Scripture Focus: